 Developing the first comprehensive audiology service in Southern Malawi

-We continue to provide support to the team at ABC Hearing and Clinic and Training Centre who deliver outreach audiology and ear care services in isolated communities using the HARK vehicle donated by Sound Seekers.
+As part of the comprehensive audiology services, QECH deliver outreach audiology and ear care services in isolated communities using the HARK vehicle donated by Jersey Overseas Aid.

 Capital: Lilongwe (Blantyre: Commercial Capital)

 - Malawi currently has 3 Audiologists, the first two were sponsored by Sound Seekers in 2016.
 There are now 2 native ENT doctors.